projectweekend/Pi-Holly/README.md

 Pi-Holly
 ========

-A home server project for my Raspberry Pi.
+This ia a home server project for my Raspberry Pi.
 The *web app* portion of this project uses [Node.js](http://nodejs.org/)/[MongoDB](http://www.mongodb.org/).
 It's based on [btford's](https://github.com/btford) awesome [Angular Socket IO Seed](https://github.com/btford/angular-socket-io-seed).
 The *system dashboard* page shown below uses websockets to receive updates from the server as new data is collected.
 All of the charting is done with [Chart.js](http://www.chartjs.org/).

 In addition to the web app, there is a collection of worker processes, written in [Python](http://www.python.org/), performing some decoupled tasks.
-Right now there are three:
+Right now there are five:

 * One to check CPU temperature
 * One to check memory usage
 * One to check disk storage
+* One to check system configuration
+* One to collect news from specified sources

-Each of these workers is scheduled using `crontab` and reports the data colelcted data back to Mongo through a JSON API.
+Each of these workers is scheduled using `crontab`.
+Some report data back to Mongo through a JSON API, while others may interact with the database directly directly.

 Holly is named after the ship's computer in one of my all-time favorite television shows, [Red Dwarf](http://en.wikipedia.org/wiki/Holly_(Red_Dwarf)).
 Growing up, I only caught this British Comedy/Sci-Fi sporadically on PBS, but it made a lasting impression.
 If it wasn't already obvious, this is definitely a work in progress.
 Stay tuned. :)

 ### System Temp Chart
 ![System Temp Page Screen Shot](http://i.imgur.com/pVhWYt1.png)